Trusted by 1000+ companies

 Frequently Asked Questions About the EU Blue Card for IT Specialists in Germany (2026)

-What is the minimum salary requirement for the EU Blue Card for IT specialists in 2026?
+What is the Germany EU Blue Card salary threshold for IT specialists in 2026?

-Do IT specialists need a university degree to apply for the EU Blue Card?
+Do IT specialists need a university degree for the Germany IT visa?

-How can I extend my EU Blue Card as an IT specialist?
+How can an IT specialist extend the EU Blue Card in Germany?

 Need help with EU Blue card Germany ?